mayiru1021/mayiru1021/README.md

 -->

 👈 It's my favorite gravel bike!
+You can call me Yuri or Yiru and call my bike archer.
 - 🔭 I’m a Master's student in Beijing Institute of Technology.
 - 🌱 I’m currently learning predictive control and reinforcement learning ...